mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ### 2. Find a reproducer

 One of the first questions I normally ask is if there is a clear set of steps that can reproduce the problem.
-If so, it will simplify the formulation of an hypothesis considerably for you and any other involved party.
-I deem this little short cut as part of the initial observation phase.
-If there is a reproducer, then observe the system behaviour and statistics during the reproduction in contrast with the system under normal function and such would in many cases tell where to go next.
+If so, it will simplify the formulation of an hypothesis considerably.
+I look at this as a little short cut, part of the initial observation phase.
+If there is a reproducer, then observe the system behaviour and statistics during the reproduction in contrast with the system under normal function and such would in many cases tells where to go next.
 Determine which recurrence, if it happens in only one system, in many, time patterns, every detail matters.
 Sometimes this is not possible as the problem only shows up sporadically and under unknown, apparently non-deterministic conditions, but what can be done in that case is very limited.

 In addition, knowing the kind of traffic patterns that the application or system is supposed to generate will definitely help here.
 Examples for can range from a single continuous TCP stream, multiple parallel UDP request-response, mutlicast traffic with small packet sizes.
 Once known, it may be just enough to use **iperf**, **iperf3** , **netperf** or similar tools with the right options to instanciate the problem without needing to run the original application that had the issue.
 Also often times is difficult to locate resources to reproduce a _production-like_ environment as it may use expensive equipment, hence the use of virtual reproducers is quite common.